mheene/bufr-grammar/README.md

 You can find all railroad diagrams of the BUFR grammar in the [docs](https://github.com/mheene/bufr-grammar/tree/gradle/docu/bufr-grammar.html) folder.

+A basic version of a BUFR grammar is available on [here](https://github.com/mheene/bufr-grammar/blob/gradle/src/main/antlr/BUFR.g4).
+The grammar is formulated in ANTLR(https://www.antlr.org/).
+With the help of the grammar a BUFR template developer can now check her/his template for syntax errors.
+The BUFR specification is maintained by WMO as a human readable document while a machine readable grammar does not exists.
+Furthermore no reference implementation of the BUFR specification exists.
+Therefore a validation of a BUFR decoder/encoder or an BUFR against the specification isn’t easy.
+This step could be simplified with a grammar.

 Note: You can find the [grammar in BNF<sup>1</sup>-style convention for the Java programming language on Oracle website](https://docs.oracle.com/javase/specs/jls/se7/html/jls-18.html) or in [antlr-style on github](https://github.com/antlr/grammars-v4/tree/master/java)